0x80/typed-firestore-server/README.md

 | `getBeforeAndAfterOnWritten` | Get the before and after data from a document write event  |
 | `getBeforeAndAfterOnUpdated` | Get the before and after data from a document update event |

-Note that the functions are exposed on `@typed-firestore/server/functions`, so that the `firebase-admin` and `firebase-functions` peer-dependencies can both be optional.
+Note that the functions are exported on `@typed-firestore/server/functions`, so that the `firebase-admin` and `firebase-functions` peer-dependencies can both be optional.

-As long as you only import code from `@typed-firestore/server`, you shouldn't need `firebase-functions` and as long as you only import code from `@typed-firestore/server/functions`, you shouldn't need `firebase-admin`.
+As long as you only import code from `@typed-firestore/server`, you shouldn't need `firebase-functions`, and as long as you only import code from `@typed-firestore/server/functions`, you shouldn't need `firebase-admin`.

-Importing types should not affect this.
+That is only about importing Javascript code.
+Types should not affect this.

-The functions are only supporting 2nd gen cloud functions.
+The cloud functions utilities are only supporting 2nd gen cloud function events.

 ## Where Typing Was Ignored